 Magnilink Magnetic Charging Cable (Discovery Pack)

 Sold as a pack of 4, the Magnilink Magnetic Charging Cables provide some of the best features in terms of versatility, charging power and durability.
 Each “discovery pack” contains a variety of four cables and 12 individual magnetic tips; 3 tips each for USB-C, micro USB and iDevices (Lightning).
 In addition, they’ve included an easy-lift tip remover, desk cable organizer and two clip-on tips holders in each pack.

 The first cable they’ve included is a black colored 3.3 ft. nylon-braided Magnilink MAXX cable.
 It’s the shortest of the bundle and has a fixed “head” that doesn’t swivel, unlike the other three cables in the set.
-Next, you get one purple and one black braided nylon Magnilink 360 MAXX cables that are both 6.6 ft in length.
-These “360” versions swivel both laterally and vertically for full rotation and easy use.
-Last but not least, you get the 6.6 ft Magnilink 360 GLOW MAXX cable in neon blue.
-It’s made out of a vinyl material that glows in the dark.
+Next, you get 3 Magnilink 360 MAXX cables that all come in its longest version: 6.6ft.
+The cables are made with strong braided nylon and feature a « 360 degree » head that can swivel both laterally and vertically for full rotation and easy to use.

 Each Magnilink cable is fully interchangeable with either of the magnetic heads for USB-C, micro USB and/or Apple device (Lightning) charging.
 You can easily swap out tips without much effort, but the included tip remover tool can come in handy if you happen to have some trouble.
 Keep in mind that the small tips may not work well for some rugged, bulky cases, however, in our experience, it worked perfectly fine with our Otter Box commuter-series case that we have on our iPhone and Galaxy S9+.